-Inspert transition check overponents for elemiliness.

-Install check popper (Fig. 1, item 13) into the transition check envity.
-Align the check spring (Fig. 1, item 12) square to the popper, then carefully place the check cap (Fig. 1, item 11) over the popper and spring.
+Inspert transition check components for cleanliness.
+Instal) check popper (Fig. 1, item 13) into the transition check cavity.
+Align the check spring (Fig. 1, item 12) square to the popper, then carefully place the check cap (Fig. 1, item 11) over the poppet and spring.
 Turning by hand, engage several threads.
-Tighten to a final torque of 25 ft. ftm. =/-aft. (ftm.
+Tighten to a final torque of 15 ft.
+Res - - - of ft.
+Res.